-A scarf … with a pocket in it?!!
-It seems so obvious, and yet I had NEVER heard of this amazing invention before I discovered these awesome travel scarves made by Visible Clothing.
-As a person who both wears a scarf every day of my life, and also a person who HATES PURSES SO MUCH, this solves so many problems in my life and I can’t even believe I didn’t already own one of these.
-As a huge bonus, Visible Clothing is a fair trade, ethical, transparent and sustainable clothing marketplace whose products are created with zero-waste principles in mind and ethical labor practices.
-They’re awesome, and we love their mission!
+An infinity scarf … with a pocket in it?!!
+It seems so obvious: as a person who both wears a scarf every day of my life, and also a person who HATES PURSES SO MUCH, this solves so many problems in my life and I can’t even believe I didn’t already own one of these!

 Some of us travel mostly to eat and drink.
 Like, we schedule our Christmas holiday this year entirely so that we could visit as many Christmas Markets as possible – yep, just like last year – so we can eat and drink our way into a holiday stupor.
 If your friend (slash you) is anything like us, chances are once they’ve tried something abroad, they’re going to crave it for the rest of their lives!
 So help them out by enabling their foreign food love.

 In addition to straight buying snacks from places we’ve traveled, we’re also obsessed with re-creating dishes we’ve fallen in love with.
-We have a whole Pinterest board dedicated to saving recipes for foods we’ve discovered abroad, and as soon as we get home to our kitchen you can find us hard at work trying to duplicate them.
-Which is why this year for Thanksgiving, we’ll be lighting a rum-soaked sugarloaf on fire at my sister’s house to attempt our very own feuerzangenbowle (see below).
+We’re forever collecting recipes for foods we’ve discovered abroad, and as soon as we get home to our kitchen you can find us hard at work trying to duplicate them.

-This is one of our obsessions from our trip to Bremen last Christmas.
+- From Germany, a Feuerzangenbowle Kit: This is one of our obsessions from our trip to Germany last Christmas.
 Feuerzangenbowle is gluhwein (mulled wine) plus a rum-soaked sugarloaf, like this, lit on fire and slowly dripped into the gluhwein.
 It tastes like Christmas and wine and smoky caramel and heaven.
 We’ll be recreating this ourselves soon, so wish us luck since we don’t have a kit like this one and are kinda just making it up as we go, whoops.

 Y’all, researching this post sure gave me a lot of inspiration for gifts to buy for other people and definitely not just for myself.
 I’m absolutely going to shop from this list for other people, and not just send it to my friends and family with a bunch of prayer hands emojis.
 Wink wink.

-Did you find a gift on our list for someone else (slash yourself)?
+Did you find a gift on our list for someone else (or yourself)?
 What’s on your wish list?
 Tell us below in the comments!